method-inc/Hero/README.md

 # Installation

-You can install this module via Nuget.
-The Nuget package will be available from [NuGet](http://www.nuget.org).
-Simply add this Nuget Server to your Visual Studio NuGet servers and you will have access to the latest version of Hero.
+You can install this module via [NuGet](http://www.nuget.org).
 Currently what exists in master is automatically pushed out as a NuGet package.
 Once Hero becomes more stable, this will change.

 # Roadmap